devMunyi/morning-dew-frontend/README.md

 # Morning Dew

-Morning Dew is online plaftom that allows visitors to book rooms and is integrated with stripe payment gateway.
+A full-stack app that allows visitors to book rooms and is integrated with stripe payment gateway.

 ## Built With
 - ReactJs